 Guernsey lies 27 miles north-west of Jersey and 25 miles west of France’s Cherbourg peninsula.
 The island is divided into 10 parishes and its biggest urban hub is St Peter Port, on the east coast.
 It’s part of the British Isles but not part of the UK, and is self-governing.

-If you’re wondering why visiting this beautiful Channel Island is worth every penny you’re setting aside for your summer holiday, here are 5 reasons that will leave you in no doubt.
+If you’re wondering why visiting this beautiful Channel Island is worth every penny you’re setting aside for your summer holiday, here are 5 reasons that will leave you in no doubt as to whether you should visit Guernsey.

 The Sandy Beaches

-We all love a clean sandy beach and Guernsey has 27 of them!
+We all love a clean sandy beach and if you visit Guernsey you’ll find 27 of them!
 You can beach hop your way around the island and have 27 dips in the beautiful blue sea that adorns them, but you might also want to spend half a day or more at Vazon Bay.
 Here you can try some surfing by just hiring a board and heading into the water or trying a surfing lesson with Guernsey Surf School, which is one of the oldest surf clubs in the world.

 Biking Along the Bays